Getting started with new Windows devices has traditionally been a hit or miss for new staff.

 Autopilot makes this scenario impossible going into the future.
 Staff will never have to waste time uninstalling crapware like pre-installed antivirus (rhymes with McFafee), unwanted pop-ups (persistent) or random apps like Candy Crush Saga (we still shudder).

 #3 – A more user-empowered modern workplace experience

 With digital transformation, cloud computing and mobile changing the way we work forever, employees increasingly expect a user-centric environment that ensures they’re empowered by IT rather than restricted, as has been the case in the past with legacy IT.

-While Windows AutoPilot is only one small cog in the broader Microsoft solution ecosystem, it’s important to not underestimate its role in providing the ideal introduction to the modern workplace for your end-users.
+While Windows Autopilot is only one small cog in the broader Microsoft solution ecosystem, it’s important to not underestimate its role in providing the ideal introduction to the modern workplace for your staff members.

-This is the first visible benefit they will receive after powering on their device and realising there’s no time-wasting setup involved; combined with the streamlined benefits of other solutions in the Microsoft ecosystem (Office 365, Teams, etc), AutoPilot helps users save time, eliminate tedious manual setup tasks and keeps systems integrated and always updated for their ongoing convenience.
+This is the first visible benefit they will receive after powering on their device and realising there’s no time-wasting setup involved; combined with the streamlined benefits of other solutions in the Microsoft ecosystem (Microsoft 365, Teams, etc), Autopilot helps staff save time, eliminate tedious manual setup tasks and keeps systems integrated and always updated for their ongoing convenience.

-The benefits of Windows AutoPilot are clear for both IT and end-users.
+The benefits of Windows Autopilot are clear for both IT and staff.